History of Rob Gronkowski in Timeline

 March 24, 2019: Retirement Announcement

-On March 24, 2019, Rob Gronkowski announced his retirement from the NFL after nine seasons at the age of 29.
-He cited the physical and mental toll of injuries sustained throughout his career as a key factor in his decision.
+On March 24, 2019, Rob Gronkowski announced his retirement from the NFL after nine seasons, citing the toll that pain and injuries had taken on his mental health.

-On March 26, 2019, Gronkowski accepted the Merit Award from the United Service Organizations, recognizing individuals dedicated to serving others through volunteerism.
+On March 26, 2019, Gronkowski accepted the Merit Award from United Service Organizations which recognizes individuals dedicated to serving others through volunteerism.

-On April 6, 2019, Gronkowski was honored with the Wish Hero Award by the Make-A-Wish Foundation for granting 14 wishes of children with life-threatening illnesses during his professional football career.
+On April 6, 2019, Rob Gronkowski was honored with the Wish Hero Award by the Make-A-Wish Foundation for his work on granting 14 wishes of children with life-threatening sicknesses during his professional football career.

-In August 2019, Gronkowski credited cannabidiol (CBD) oil for relieving his pain for the first time in a decade and advocated for sports governing bodies to allow players to use it for pain management.
+In August 2019, Gronkowski credited cannabidiol (CBD) oil for making him pain-free and advocated for sports governing bodies to allow players to use it for pain management.

 2019: Analyst for Fox Sports

-During his year-long retirement in 2019, Gronkowski joined Fox Sports as an analyst for its NFL programming, debuting on Fox NFL Thursday.
-He also co-hosted Fox's New Year's Eve with Steve Harvey in New York.
+In 2019, during his year-long retirement, Gronkowski joined Fox Sports as an analyst for its NFL programming and co-hosted Fox's New Year's Eve with Steve Harvey in New York.

 In April 2020, Gronkowski and his partner Camille Kostek starred in the music video of "I'll Wait" by Kygo.